 Is there a difference between lighting a dark space and a light space?

-For those who prefer their bathrooms without drama, it's best to stick with white or pale walls, where the high level of reflectivity from a few or even one diffuse ceiling light source means less light is needed to do the job.
-Dark bathrooms are dramatic by nature and to successfully light then requires more thought, not to mention more light.
+For those who prefer their bathrooms without drama, it’s best to stick with white or pale walls, where the high level of reflectivity from a few or even one diffuse ceiling light source means less light is needed to do the job.
+Dark bathrooms are dramatic by nature and to successfully light them requires more thought, not to mention more light.
 The lack of reflectivity means that the light will only go where you direct it.
 A well-lit sink and vanity area, for instance, need the light source to come from the front—extending out from the mirror, for instance—not from behind.